hoylemd/bash_scripts/README.md

-yusful_shit
+bash_scripts
 ===========

-a repo of yusful shits i made
+a repo of bash_scripts i made